navidelyasi/Documentations/docs/key-concepts/flows-reusable.md

 ---

 # Re-usable Flows
+As the solutions become complex, there are components that are used in multiple places.

+Reusable flow is a way to create the flow once and apply it many time in the solution.

-Similar to the functions in programming languages, a reusable flow takes an input and produces an output.
+Conceptually it is similar to `functions` in programming.
+It takes an input and produces an output.

 ![Flow](/assets/images/flow.png)